ThiagoTorresFerrao/ThiagoTorresFerrao/README.md

 <h1 align="center">Hi 👋, I'm Thiago Torres!</h1>
-<h3 align="center">Full Stack Developer in progress 🚀</h3>
+<h3 align="center">Full Stack Developer focused on Front-End 🚀</h3>

 ---

 ### 👨‍💻 About Me

 - 👀 Passionate about technology since childhood.
+- 🎯 Full Stack Developer with strong focus on **Front-End development**.
-- 🌱 Currently improving my skills in **JavaScript, Node.js, React, APIs and Cloud (AWS)**.
+- 🌱 Currently improving my skills in **React, modern JavaScript, UI/UX and Cloud (AWS)**.
-- 💬 Ask me about **JavaScript, NodeJS, ReactJS, C#, .NET, ASP.NET, SQL, NoSQL, TDD, APIs and AWS**.
+- 💬 Ask me about **JavaScript, React, Front-End Architecture, UI/UX, APIs, Node.js and AWS**.
-- 🎓 I’ve also had experience sharing knowledge as an instructor, helping others learn programming concepts.
+- 🎓 I also have experience as an instructor, helping others learn programming in a practical way.
 - 🤔 Looking for opportunities to grow professionally as a developer.
 - ⚡ Fun fact: I'm a musician in my spare time 🎸
 - 📫 Reach me at: